1986 Soviet embassy attack in Lima

-The 1986 Soviet embassy attack in Lima was a terrorist attack that took place on July 7, 1986, against the official residence of the delegation of the Eurasian country in Peru.
+The 1986 Soviet embassy attack in Lima was a terrorist attack on July 7, 1986, against the official residence of the delegation of the Soviet Union in Peru.
 The attack failed to result in the death of any Soviet citizen, killing one terrorist.

 Background

 After Peru's socialist government and the Soviet Union established relations in 1969, the latter opened an embassy in the district of San Isidro.

 The terrorist group Sendero Luminoso had already carried out incidents outside the Soviet embassy for years, mainly due to ideological discrepancies in the left spectrum.
 One such example happened the year prior, as the Soviet, American and Chinese embassies were attacked in a similar manner.

 Attack

-The attack began with a series of mass shootings outside the Soviet embassy in Lima.
+The attack began with a series of shootings outside the Soviet embassy in Lima.
 Among the chaos caused by the initial attack, one of the shooters managed to enter the interior of the Soviet residence where he tried to explode a bomb that he was carrying with him, the explosion of the attack failed to cause deaths beyond the suicide bomber himself.

 The attackers who survived and saw that their plan failed, fled to the outskirts of the embassy, in one of the suburbs near the residence, two policewomen captured the attackers after an exchange of gunfire.